Periodic Reporting for period 2 - ASYMOW (Power to the LHC data: an ASYmptotically MOdel-independent measurement of the W boson mass)

 If all the other experimental systematics will be kept under control, this new approach can circumvent the limiting source of systematic uncertainties, paving the way towards a measurement with less than 10 MeV uncertainty, which would be a primer at the LHC and crucial to corroborate, or discard, the existing tension between theory and experiments.

-Also, the production of a sufficiently large MC sample, which is mandatory for the success of the full Run2 analysis, seems now possible and a good fraction of it has been already produced, mostly thanks to the committment of the team.
+Also, the production of sufficiently large samples of MC-simulated events, which is mandatory for the success of the full Run2 analysis, has been recently completed, mostly thanks to the committment of the team.